 Searching for Providers

 Selecting a therapist is a highly personal matter.
 Students present with a wide variety of treatment needs and preferences regarding providers.
-A professional who works very well with one individual may not be a good choice for another person.
-Students also need to consider the cost of services, location of providers, and the type of services they are seeking.
+USF does not make provider recommendations.

 Provider Search via Insurance Coverage

-It is strongly recommended that students--if they plan to use insurance benefits—start their search for providers through their insurance company.
-This will ensure that students receive the most up to date information about providers who accept their insurance coverage.
+Students should start their search for a provider through their insurance company.
+This will ensure up to date information about providers who accept their insurance coverage.